sehanyasaru/DS-Intern-Assignment-Sehan-Yasaru-Rathnasooriya/Recomandation and approach.markdown

 ## Conclusion

 The project developed a predictive framework for equipment energy consumption, leveraging preprocessing, feature engineering, and regression modeling.
-While ElasticNet underperformed, RandomForestRegressor shows promise as the best model, pending further evaluation.
+While ElasticNet underperformed, RandomForestRegressor shows promise as the best model.
 Data insights highlight the role of temporal and environmental factors, guiding recommendations for energy-efficient operations in smart manufacturing.